 Kenyon Township, Goodhue County (county seat Red Wing) received credit for Knud when he volunteered for the Union army.
-When he returned from war he may have lived in nearby Rice County as family records indicate he and Annie were married at Faribault, county seat of Rice County.
-Neither county has records of Knud or Annie.
-Census records show 3 of their children living with another Rice County family in 1880.
+When he returned from war he bought acreage in Rice County near Kenyon.
+Family records indicate he and Annie were married at Faribault, county seat of Rice County.
+Census records show 3 of their children living in Rice County in 1880.